Are you looking for a bright pomegranate substitute? Several other fruits can provide a comparable rich flavor and amazing health benefits.

 Sweet, luscious strawberries can also replace pomegranates.
 They’re very versatile fruit in smoothies, desserts, oatmeal, and yogurt toppings.

 Tossing in some blueberries to your meal can instantly elevate it.
 In baked goods, pies, and salads, sweet, little blueberries are a great substitute for pomegranate seeds.
+On that note, why not to check my list of best blueberry alternatives!

 These sweet, tiny berries are very versatile fruits similar to pomegranate in taste.
 They are popular in smoothies, baked foods, and preserves.